 The Clean Energy Council is committed to a policy of no all-male panels at our key conference events in 2016.
 We’ll also be creating representation targets that are ambitious but achievable.

-We will be calling for speakers in the coming months for the Australian Clean Energy Summit which will be held in Sydney in July.
-If you or someone you has an interesting topic or project to speak about at the conference we encourage you to apply.
+We will be calling for speakers in the coming months for the Wind Industry Forum which will be held in Melbourne in early 2017.
+If you or someone you know has an interesting topic or project to speak about at the event we encourage you to apply.
 Watch this space for the opening of applications.

 Join our women in renewables mailing list